studoot/Markdown-Publishing/docs/index.md

   - `titlepage-rule-height` (defaults to `4`)

     the height of the rule on the top of the title page (in points)

-  - `titlepage-logo`

-    path to an image that will be displayed on the title page.
-The path is always relative to where pandoc is executed.
-The option `--resource-path` has no effect.

   - `titlepage-background`